 National Fine Arts Show

 National Fine Arts Show is a local, regional and national competition for Boys & Girls Clubs members across the country.
 Members submit their best art pieces in a variety of categories (monochromatic drawing, multicolored drawing, pastels, water color, oil or acrylic, print making, mixed media, collage and sculpture) and have it displayed at art exhibitions.

 Boys & Girls Clubs of Greater Milwaukee hosts a local Fine Arts Show where judges select three winners to have their pieces submitted to the regional competition.
 The top three are also hosted at a local gallery for a week.

-The 2016 Fine Arts Show will be held at the Milwaukee Institute of Art & Design starting January 20, 2016.
+The 2016 Fine Arts Show was be held at the Milwaukee Institute of Art & Design in January.
+Learn more about the event.

 By the Numbers